 Can You Ever Eat Normal After Gastric Sleeve?

 After six weeks, you will be able to consume normal, solid foods.
-The gastric sleeve diet includes a variety of textured food, limiting the amount of unhealthy food you consume.
+The normal gastric sleeve diet includes a variety of textured food, limiting the amount of unhealthy food you consume.
 Gastric sleeve patients should aim for three healthy, balanced meals each day.
-Gastric sleeve recovery time and diet are influenced by the types of food consumed – patients need to stick to their gastric sleeve diet appointed by their weight loss surgery clinic for the best results and healthy recovery.
+Gastric sleeve recovery time and diet are influenced by the types of food consumed – patients need to stick to their gastric sleeve diet appointed by their weight loss surgery clinic for the best results and healthy recovery process.

 Contact Central Coast Surgery Today